phoenix-rtos/phoenix-rtos-doc/libc/functions/stdlib/atoi.part-impl.md

 `(int) strtol(str, (char **)NULL, 10)`

-Except that the handling of errors may differ.
+except that the handling of errors may differ.
 If the value cannot be represented, the behavior is undefined.

 ## Return value